 Fields of May is an infrastructure converging practices and historical-material specificity which create the conditions of possibility to conjure worlds attuned to non-extractive rhythms.

-The installation consists of salvaged discarded masts, spars and other maritime wares donated from the museum ship Sigyn – a wooden barque built in 1887 that crossed the oceans and seas for trade.
+The installation by artist duo FRAUD consists of salvaged discarded masts, spars and other maritime wares donated from the museum ship Sigyn – a wooden barque built in 1887 that crossed the oceans and seas for trade.
 As Seili is situated next to the old Baltic maritime trade route, where passenger ferries pass today, Sigyn would have routinely sailed past this island.
 In 2018, the ship needed new masts.
 Unlike last century, when Finland provided most European Empires with the timber and tar to build their fleets, scouting for the mast material in 2018 brought with it new challenges – only a handful of trees in all of Finland were found to be of suitable size.

-The Sigyn’s masts were previously erected in an installation named Midsummer Mast in 2020 (Fiskars) and 2021 (Turku).
+The Sigyn’s masts were previously erected in an installation by FRAUD named Midsummer Mast in 2020 (Fiskars) and 2021 (Turku).
 The installation drew inspiration from the pre-modern summer-solstice related tradition, where birch and pine garlands decorated poles which were erected as an offering for good harvests and celebrated the beginning of the ‘light days’ (according to the Celtic calendar).
 Here in the Archipelago, maypoles were bound to the liberalisation of maritime trade, and, in the 19th century, the appearance of the ritual in the area demonstrated the prowess of the village’s shipbuilding capacity and ability to collaborate.

 Fields of May